Chr1sC0de/CreatingIdealizedArteriesForCFD/docs/00_generating_a_ideal_artery_in_solidworks.md

-# Generating An Ideal Template Artery Using SolidWorks
+# Generating A Simple Ideal Template Artery Using SolidWorks

 In this document we will be showing students how to generate an idealized template artery for computational fluid dynamics simulations.
 The resulting artery is shown